IrationalReticulatingAugment/SciexShimadzuPressureTrace/README.md

 ```
 Hit enter and frida should install.
 More information is available here: https://www.frida.re/docs/installation/

 Once that's done, you'll want to create a new file on your computer and name it 'whateveryouwant.py'.
-Open the file with your favorite text editor and copy/paste the code from the .py file on this repository to your file, and save.
+Open the file with your favorite text editor and copy/paste the code from the ```pressurescipt.py``` file in this repository to your file, and save.
 By default, the script will save text files with the pressure entries in the same location as the script.
-If you want to supply your own path, you can change the ```'filepath = ""'``` line to something like ```'filepath = "D:/Pressure Logs"``` for example.
+If you want to supply your own path, you can change the ```'filepath = ""'``` line near the top of the file to something like ```'filepath = "D:/Pressure Logs"``` for example.

 Make sure analyst.exe is running, make sure there is an active hardware profile, and make sure you aren't acquiring anything important in case something bad happens.